Day 64: Turakina Beach and Road Walk to Bulls

 Driftwood Embedded in the Sand

-Driftwood Embedded in the SandA few tree trucks rise out of the beach as though they were a shrine.
+Driftwood Embedded in the SandA few tree trunks rise out of the beach as though they were a misplaced sculpture.

 There were a lot less sea birds this morning than last night, but we did see a couple of pairs of variable oystercatchers.
 The beach was lightly spotted with blue jellyfish, and I even saw a spider, well camouflaged against the black sand.